likicv/usysml-test-cases/README.md

 support the behaviours of the keywords `package`, `part`, `part def` in accordance with the SysML v2 specification, and nothing else.

-It follows that every model defined by the uSysML scope should be a valid SysML v2 model, paresable by a complete SysML v2 implementation.
-However the reverse does not hold, because the uSysML scope is limited, and the full SysML v2 specification includes many features beyond this scope.
-The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.
+It follows that every model defined by the uSysML scope muste be a valid SysML v2 model, paresable by a complete SysML v2 implementation.
+However the reverse does not hold: because the uSysML scope is limited, and the full SysML v2 specification includes many features beyond the scope of uSysML.
+The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases development and analysis, and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.

 The following references are used in this work: